BUTSpeechFIT/AMI-diarization-setup/README.md

 - Speaker turns respect precisely the annotations, but adjacent speech segments (words) of the same speaker are merged not to create false break points.
 Consecutive speech segments from the same speaker separated by pauses (silence) are not merged in any case.
 Some researchers might find useful a version of diarization references that not only includes words but also vocal sounds as marked in the manual annotations and for this reason we also share such set of references.
 However, there are inconsistencies in what annotators marked as vocal sounds and we prefer the setup containing only words.

+The uem files consider the whole lengths of the recordings.

 [1] J. Carletta, S. Ashby, S. Bourban, M. Flynn, M. Guillemot, T. Hain, J. Kadlec, V. Karaiskos, W. Kraaij, M. Kronenthal, et al., The AMI meeting corpus: A pre-announcement, in: International workshop on machine learning for multimodal interaction, Springer, 2006, pp. 28–39.